Sleep and the Mind I (SLEE5011)

 UNIT OF STUDY

 Aims: To understand the importance of psychological factors in sleep medicine; to examine the specific interaction between the physiological and psychic factors that produce some sleep disorders, using insomnia as an example; to understand the cognitive processes that occur in sleep.
 Content: Insomnia: The occurrence and origins of this disorder will be discussed in the context of psychological and behavioural problems.
 The occurrence, clinical presentation and treatment of insomnia.
-Dreaming & Perception in Sleep: Theories on the origins and function of dreams will be discussed along with methods for study of dreams.
+Dreaming and Perception in Sleep: Theories on the origins and function of dreams will be discussed along with methods for study of dreams.
 Psychophysiology of Dreams: The relationship to dreaming and biophysical state will be examined along with the effect on dreams of various substances such as alcohol and psychiatric disorders.
 Dreaming Disorders: Nightmares and other phenomenon that have a disturbing effect on patients will be discussed.

 Further unit of study information